arunkumar9t2/scabbard/docs/index.md

 #### GraphViz

-Scabbard uses [GraphViz](https://www.graphviz.org/) to generate graphs and hence requires `dot` command to be available it to work.
+Scabbard uses [GraphViz](https://www.graphviz.org/) to generate graphs and hence requires `dot` command to be available for it to work.

 ##### Installation instructions